helenedanslalune/helenedanslalune.github.io/_posts/2025-06-09-sidequests.md

 ---
 layout: post
-title: Hélène's List Of Weird Sidequests
+title: Hélène's Sidequests
-subtitle: That Have Monopolized Her Attention And Distracted Her From Important Things
+subtitle: That Have Monopolized Her Attention And Distracted Her From Urgent And Important Matters
-date: 2025-09-06
+date: 2025-06-09
 permalink: /sidequests/
 ---